devbutlazy/Blum-AutoClicker/README.md

 1. **Run the script:**
-    Double-click on the `START.bat` file or run the following command in the command prompt:
+   Run the following command in the command prompt:
 	```bash
 	python main.py
 	```